rki-mf1/2023-Workshop-MISSIoN-Nanopore/day01-tuesday/hands-on.md

 Older versions might not work correctly with the input FAST5 data!
 Maybe you have better luck in installing a newer version of `PycoQC` w/o the hussle...

-## Bonus 2 (and a little detour)
+## Bonus 2 (and a little detour into containers)

-Do basecalling by your own. **Note that this can be quite tricky and involves deeper Linux knowledge.
+Do basecalling by your own.

+**Note that this can be quite tricky and involves deeper Linux knowledge.
 Usually, you will be fine with the FASTQ and the already basecalled data that comes out of MinKNOW.**

 This might not work well on all systems.
 A good internet connection is needed as well as some basic knowledge in Docker container usage.
 Also, good hardware and in the best case a GPU are recommended.